Angie and Paul Dallas explain why they opted for a Passivhaus, and the benefits of getting involved with the build.

 Being involved in the construction had its benefits

-It had always been important to Paul to be actively involved in the construction of his house, however once the decision had been made for Green Building Store to take on the project to Passivhaus standard he was unsure what his role would be because his knowledge of the area was very limited.
+It had always been important to Paul to be actively involved in the construction of his house, however once the decision had been made for Green Building Store to take on the project to Passivhaus standard he was unsure what his role would be because his knowledge of the area was limited.

-Whether Paul would be able to assist with the labouring was a decision for the building team, and Paul was very careful to take his time and show that he could muck in and not be a pushy owner.
+Whether Paul would be able to assist with the labouring was a decision for the building team, and Paul was careful to take his time and show that he could muck in and not be a pushy owner.
 Eventually he was invited to join the team and he relished learning on the job and taking their instruction.

 One of the greatest challenges that Paul found was working on the site throughout the British winter.
 If the roof could have gone on during the summer months it would have been a much easier build.